SamIsHuman/Easy-Weather/README.md

 # Easy Weather 🌤

 Ever need to know what the weather's going to be like?
-Quick Weather is a straightforward little web app that lets you check the forecast for any city.
+Easy Weather is a straightforward little web app that lets you check the forecast for any city.

 ## What You Get